3mdeb/conferences/2022/QubesOSsummit/intro_day1.md

 ---

-# Challanges and opportunities - 2019-2022
+# Challenges and opportunities - 2019-2022

 * Confidential VMs.
 * New Golden Age of computing (aka firmware everywhere).